MicrosoftDocs/Viva/Viva/learning/enable-disable-search.md

 # Enable or disable the Learning tab in Bing, Office.com, and SharePoint

 >[!NOTE]
->You'll need a premium license to access this feature.
+>You'll need a Viva Learning or Viva Suite license to access this feature.
 [Learn more about licensing](https://www.microsoft.com/microsoft-viva/learning)

 Users in your organization can search for learning opportunities from the search bar in SharePoint, Office.com, the Office app, and the Work tab in Bing.
 The **Learning** tab is enabled by default in these apps.